 The farm museum has an extensive fossil collection, including rare examples found nowhere else in the country.
 Jan-Peet’s knowledge of Karroo fossils, together with his enthusiasm for the subject make his talks and fossil veld tours hugely popular with young and old.
 Jan-Peet also works closely with researchers from Wits, Rhodes and NMMU universities.

 The farm also boasts various sites with well-preserved rock paintings and engravings.
 This is Hester’s area of expertise.
 Her enthusiasm for the subject is affectionate and visitors can look forward to an entertaining and informative talk on the subject, bringing to life 10 000 years of Bushman folklore.
 Even the Anglo-Boer War features in Ganoras past.

 Meal times at Ganora are of special importance.
-This is down time and visitors can look forward to traditional Karroo cooking, good company, much laughter and stories about the day's events.
-Regular fare on offer includes Karroo lamb, kudu and other game dishes, bobotie with spiced rice, organically grown vegetable dishes, koeksisters and melktert (milk tart).
+This is down time and visitors can look forward to traditional Karoo cooking, good company, much laughter and stories about the day's events.
+Regular fare on offer includes Karoo lamb, kudu and other game dishes, bobotie with spiced rice, organically grown vegetable dishes, koeksisters and melktert (milk tart).